shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

     - { "path": "project", "relation": "is", "values": [ "$project" ] }
 ```

 The YAML file will give the instructions to Toolkit for what to name the `CustomEntity01` folder.
-In this case, we’re making a folder of type `shotgun_entity`, which means that its corresponds to a Shotgun query.
+In this case, we’re making a folder of type `shotgun_entity`, which means that it corresponds to a Shotgun query.
 The `entity_type` field tells us to query the `CustomEntity01` entity in Shotgun, and the `name` field tells us which *field* on the entity to query – in this case we’re getting the `code` field from `CustomEntity01`.

 The `filters` field limits the cases in which this dynamic folder should be created.